ilanschnell/bitarray/examples/represent.md

 only valid values for the header are 0 and 16 (corresponding to a little-endian and big-endian empty bitarray).
-The functions `serialize()` and `deserialize()` are the recommended and fasted way to (de)serialize bitarray objects to bytes objects (and vice versa).
+The functions `serialize()` and `deserialize()` are the recommended and fasted way to (de-) serialize bitarray objects to bytes objects (and vice versa).
 The exact format of this representation is guaranteed to not change in future releases.